Extending Partial Representations of Proper and Unit Interval Graphs: Extending Proper Interval Representations

 This left-to-right common order $\lessdot$ is uniquely determined by $\wlt$.
-Since $\wlt$ extends $<^{G'}$, it is compatible with the partial representation (the pre-drawn endpoints are ordered as in $\lessdot$).
-To construct the representation, we just place the non-pre-drawn endpoints equidistantly into the gaps between neighboring pre-drawn endpoints (or to the left or right of $\calR'$); see Figure~\ref{component_representation} for an example.
+Since $\wlt$ extends $<^{\calR'}$, it is compatible with the partial representation (the pre-drawn endpoints are ordered as in $\lessdot$).
+To construct the representation, we just place the non-pre-drawn endpoints equidistantly into the gaps between neighboring pre-drawn endpoints (or to the left or right of $\calR'$).
+It is important that, if two pre-drawn endpoints $\ell_i$ and $r_j$ share their position, then according to condition (2) there is no endpoint placed in between of $\ell_i$ and $r_j$ in $\lessdot$ (otherwise one of the two implications would not hold, depending whether a left endpoint is intersected in between, or a right one).
+See Figure~\ref{component_representation} for an example.